How hard will the Atlantic hurricane season (June 1-November 30) hit us this year?

 - 4 to 8 of these could become hurricanes (winds of 74 mph or higher), including 2 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).

 People are often curious about the names selected for hurricanes before they show up every year.
 The World Meteorological Association keeps a rotating list of names for hurricanes that are revived every 6 years.
-The ones that cause large-scale damage (like Katrina) get retired out of the list.
+However, the ones that cause large-scale damage (like Katrina) will no longer be on the list.

 The list of Atlantic hurricane names for 2019 is as follows: